Important Guidelines to Follow When Purchasing a Home

 As you go through each property you are free to inspect all facets of a home during its showing.
 It may be a good idea to note any comments you have about each home in order to provide your agent with feedback for the best possible service.

-Time for An Offer: After an offer is written, your agent will contact the listing salesperson and set up an appointment with the homeowners.
+Time for An Offer: After an offer is written, your agent will contact the listing salesperson and set up an appointment to present the offer to the homeowners.

 The sellers then have the following alternatives.